Smart Thermostats: Control Comfort and Costs the Smart Way

 - Boiler support

-In addition, if you have a smart thermostat and you opt-in for remote diagnostics via the app, your local American Standard dealer can access your smart thermostat data to see what is going on with your HVAC system at any given time.
+Only an American Standard smart thermostat lets you opt-in for remote diagnostics via the app.
+This gives your local American Standard dealer access to your smart thermostat data to see what is going on with your HVAC system at any given time.
 You only need to do this once.
 It allows your dealer to spot a problem even if you’re not home to notice.

 The dealer can see: